AmberJolieH/LevelUp-Functional-Typescript/TSCprojectsetup.md

         - a.
 On the Explorer pane, create a new folder in your project called build.
         - b.
 In the tsconfig.json file, look for the outDir option, remove the comment, and set the parameter to build.

+- Save the tsconfig.json file.
+- At the command prompt, **enter tsc**.
+This reads the jsconfig.json file and resets the options for the project.